LiaScript/LiaScript/assets/ReadMe.md

 2. Block effects
 3. and a narrator

-Every effect is defined by two braces around a number `{{1}}`, which marks the order of their appearance.
+Every effect is defined by two braces around one or two numbers `{{1-2}}`, which marks the order of their appearance.
+The second and optional number defines, at which step the element becomes invisible again.

 ### Inline Effects